willibrandon/CodexPad/README.md

 - [System Architecture](docs/system-architecture.md) - Overview of the entire CodexPad architecture
 - [Sync Protocol](docs/sync-protocol.md) - Detailed explanation of the synchronization protocol
 - [Backup System](docs/backup-system.md) - Information about the backup system and recovery options
+- [AI Features](docs/ai-features.md) - Information about the AI-powered features and capabilities

 ## License